 - For standard appeals, submit a written request.
-Chapter 2 has contact information. - For fast appeals either submit your appeal in writing or call us at 1-800-450-3680.
-Chapter 2 has contact information. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website.
-Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request. - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+Chapter 2 has contact information. - For fast appeals, either submit your appeal in writing or call us at (1-800-450-3680, TTY users call 711).
+Chapter 2 has contact information. - We must accept any written request, including a request submitted on the CMS Model Redetermination Request Form, which is available on our website www.bcbsm.com/medicare.
+Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request. - You must make your appeal request within 65 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
 If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
 Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal.